Holberg, British Columbia: Highways & ferries

 In 1910, a monthly Canadian Pacific Railway Coast Service (CP) ferry service to the Holberg terminal began, which became twice monthly the next year.
 An alternative route was the CP ferry north to Port Hardy, the trail to Coal Harbour, and a launch to Holberg.
 In 1918, this trail became a wagon road.
 In 1917, the regular ferry terminal switched to Port Alice, with a monthly extension to Holberg for a decade, before becoming a stop by prior arrangement.
 By the mid-1930s, most arrivals disembarked at Quatsino and travelled up the inlet by launch.
 The other option was via Port Hardy, stage to Coal Harbour, and launch to Holberg.

 Around 1950, the CP ferry ceased serving the Quatsino Sound, leaving only the Port Hardy access.
 In 1965, the Holberg–Port Hardy forestry service road opened, which remains a long, winding, gravel route.

-Accidents & tragedies

 Present community

 In the early 1970s, Art and Judy Jones opened the Scarlet Ibis Pub & Restaurant, as a traditional English pub.
 About 1980, Pat Gwynne joined the staff.
 When the owners wanted to sell in 1983, Pat bought the business.

 Probably Vancouver Island's most remote restaurant pub, the establishment remained popular with both locals and visitors.
 After selling the venture in 2019, Pat left the area.
 However, when the buyer failed to meet legal obligations, Pat returned to run the pub.